NicJC/nicspics/content/_index.md

 So, I thought it would be a good idea to create a website and house these photos there instead!
 Use some github storage.

+I've used a pretty fast framework "Hugo" to build the site which should make it quite a responsive site.
+There are a lot of photos to load.

 I'm working through all this 'other storage' to come up with some decent pictures.

 Creating the website would allow for people all over the world to view these photos too, and download them if they so wished to.